The Z.TEST Function is categorized under Excel Statistical functions. It will calculate the one-tailed P-value of a Z-test.

-As a financial analyst, the Z.TEST function is useful for various analysis.
+As a financial analyst, the Z.TEST function is useful for various analyses.
 For example, we can decide if we should invest in a particular stock when it provides a specific average daily return.

 Z Test Formula